Sleepaway Camp: Plot

-Police begin searching for the missing campers.
-Paul is at the beach with Angela, who suggests they go for a swim.
-The policeman discovers Ricky, unconscious but alive.
-Ronnie and Susie find a naked Angela humming and clutching a hunting knife and Paul's severed head.
-They are shocked to discover that "Angela" is actually Peter, her thought-to-be-dead brother.
-It is revealed that the real Angela died in the accident and Peter survived.
-After Martha gained custody of him, she decided to raise Peter as the girl she always wanted, already having a son.
-It is implied that Peter was mentally affected by seeing his father sharing a homosexual embrace with another man.
+Camp counselors Ronnie, Angelo, and Susie discover a naked Angela humming and clutching a hunting knife alongside Paul’s severed head.
+They are shocked to realise that “Angela” is actually a boy.
+It turns out Angela is actually Peter, Angela's thought-to-be-dead brother.
+The real Angela had died in the boating accident, and Peter survived.
+After Martha gains custody of him, she decides to raise Peter as “Angela”; the girl she has always wanted.
+It is implied that Peter was mentally affected by being forced into the identity of his dead sister.
+The nude, blood-covered Angela/Peter stands before the horrified Susie and Ronnie, hissing and growling.

-The nude and blood-covered "Angela" (with male genitalia in full view), stands before the shocked Susie and Ronnie who discover that she is the killer; Angela looks at both of them while letting out an animalistic hissing sound.